queermedia/queermedia.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---

 CI Corporate Identity Design Project-based Tutorial.
 (2024).
 Huazhong University of Science and Technology Press.
 ISBN 978-7-5772-0715-5.
-
-	Wrote the fourth section of Module 2, Practical Training, Project 3, Development of VI Design and Production of Application Elements, approximately 10,000 words.
+Wrote the fourth section of Module 2, Practical Training, Project 3, Development of VI Design and Production of Application Elements, approximately 10,000 words.